federicotdn/verb/README.md

 **Note**: By default, all whitespace present will be included in the request body.
 You can control this behaviour with the `verb-trim-body-end` variable, for example, set it to `"[ \t\n\r]+"` to trim all trailing whitespace.
 This is useful if you wish to leave some blank lines between request specifications for increased readability.

 To encode the request body, Verb will use the `charset` value defined in the `Content-Type` header of the request.
 If the header is present but `charset` is not defined, or if the header is not present, the charset `verb-default-request-charset` will be used (default: `utf-8`).
-Note that the current buffer's encoding has no effect on how the request body is encoded.
+Note that the current buffer's file encoding has no effect on how the request body is encoded.

+If your body contains binary data (i.e. raw bytes that do not correspond to any particular character), that data will be sent without any encoding.

 ### Extend and Override Requests